Author: Lynda Macdonald

 This line manager briefing examines the law and good practice on the effective management of timekeeping.

-Line managers should take steps to address timekeeping where, for example, an employee regularly arrives at work late, overstays their breaks, takes too many breaks, leaves work before the allocated time or frequently fails to turn up on time for meetings or team briefings.
+As a line manager, you should take steps to address timekeeping where, for example, an employee regularly arrives at work late, overstays their breaks, takes too many breaks, leaves work before the allocated time or frequently fails to turn up on time for meetings or team briefings.